wdolorito/chimera_workstation/README.md

 for app in $(cat flatpak_apps.txt) ; do flatpak install flathub -y --noninteractive "$app" ; done
 ```

 This command isn't fully non-interactive.
 If a prompt shows up for an Extension , match the version of the previously installed Extensions.
 If Xwayland running is an annoyance, a version installed from flathub-beta might have wayland support (GIMP 3.0 was only available there for a time).
-Installed default apps listed in repo should all be wayland native.
+Installed default apps listed in repo should all be wayland supported/native.

 Use language extensions for codium: